3 Steps to Getting a Martindale-Hubbell Peer Rating

 Individual peer reviews are posted on the attorney’s profile on Martindale.com and Lawyers.com within 24 hours of submission by the reference.
 When a minimum threshold of reviews are received, Martindale calculates the rating score and notifies the attorney of their award.

 Three steps to get a Martindale-Hubbell® Peer Review Rating™

-If you would like to get peer rated or would like to see if you can get a higher peer rating, here are some basic steps to follow to make the process go smoothly:
+If you would like to receive a Martindale-Hubbell® Peer Review Rating™ or would like to enhance your current Martindale rating, follow these basic steps to follow to make the process go smoothly:

 Accessing the Peer Reference Nomination Tool

 This tool will allow you to compile and submit your peer references so we can email them the questionnaire to rate you.

 Contact our Customer Support team at 800-526-4902 or [email protected] to request to be peer rated.
 We will need the following information from you:

 - Martindale-Hubbell subscription status.
 You do not need to be a subscriber to be peer review rated.